bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/checkout-sdk.md

 The Checkout JS SDK allows you to present the checkout process to the shopper in any way you like and, through front-end technologies and external web services, augment the checkout with extra information.

-However, the Checkout JS SDK does not allow you to change the checkout's underpinnings   - you must still conform to the model of the Checkout API underpinning the SDK to complete a Checkout and create an Order in BigCommerce.
+However, the Checkout JS SDK does not allow you to change the checkout's underpinnings -- you must still conform to the model of the Checkout API underpinning the SDK to complete a Checkout and create an Order in BigCommerce.
 The SDK does not allow you to implement custom payment, shipping, or tax calculation providers into the checkout.
-Instead, you can use the configured providers for these services on a given store via our Checkout API.
+Instead, you can use the configured providers for these services on a given store using our Checkout API.

 ### Required payment method initialization options
 Some payment methods, like PayPal, Amazon, etc., require you to provide additional initialization options.
 Amazon requires a container ID to initialize its payment widget.
 The PayPal method requires specific options to initialize the PayPal Smart Payment button on the checkout page that substitutes a standard submit button.
 For more details on adjusting your code to make it work with the PayPal method, see the [BigCommerce SDK Repo](https://github.com/bigcommerce/checkout-sdk-js/blob/master/docs/interfaces/paypalcommercepaymentinitializeoptions.md).